CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 * request a CSC project from servicedesk@csc.fi (subject: Sensitive Data) and attach a copy of your **data permit** (see more instructions below);
 * set up [a CSC account](../../accounts/how-to-create-new-user-account.md) using the [My CSC portal](https://my.csc.fi): log in with Haka, if you don't have Haka credentials you need to contact us at servicedesk@csc.fi in order to verify your identity ;
 * **activate the additional security verification (or Multi-factor Authentication)** on your account scanning the QR code with a specific application (e.g. Google Authenticator).
-For further intruction see the [MFA paragraph](../../accounts/mfa.md), under the Account section on the CSC user guide;
+For further instructions see the [MFA paragraph](../../accounts/mfa.md), under the Account section on the CSC user guide;
 * join a CSC project via an invitation link and wait for an approval from the service desk;
 * fill in the [description of data processing activities](../../accounts/when-your-project-handles-personal-data.md) form;
 * approve [the terms and conditions of SD Desktop service](../../accounts/how-to-add-service-access-for-project.md#member);